Goldorion/Fabric-Generator-MCreator/README.md

 # MCreatorFabricGenerator
 An unofficial plugin for [MCreator](https://mcreator.net/), a highly advanced Minecraft mod maker.
 Adds a [Fabric](https://fabricmc.net/) mod generator type.
 Currently this is very WIP, and most features are incomplete.
 ## Disclaimer
 This project is not official.
-Not affiliated with the respective owners of Fabric, Minecraft, or MCreator.
+Not affiliated with the respective owners and maintainers of Fabric, Minecraft, or MCreator.
 Do not expect any official support ~~and do not spam the Fabric discord trying to get help on MCreator~~.
 ## Features
 - Advancement (Mostly complete, procedure triggered advancements don't work)